 - Deliver clips, sequences and full packages direct to Amazon S3 or Glacier services

-- Orchestrate QC next steps with Interra Baton and Vidcheck integration
+- Orchestrate QC next steps with integration with EditShare's QScan solutions

 - Manage the transfer of mass media with Aspera accelerated file transfer